← Back to Blog

 Switzerland's heating sector is undergoing a regulatory transformation.
 The Mustervorschriften der Kantone im Energiebereich — commonly known as MuKEn 2014 — is the model energy law adopted by Swiss cantons that sets minimum standards for energy use in buildings.
 One provision in particular is reshaping the heating market: Article 4.1, the end-of-life boiler replacement rule.

 If you own a building in Switzerland with a gas, oil, or electric resistance boiler that is reaching the end of its service life, you may be legally required to replace it with a renewable-compatible heating system.
-This article explains exactly what the law says, which cantons apply it, and why ceramic infrared panels are one of the most cost-effective compliant solutions.
+This article explains exactly what the law says, which cantons apply it, and where ceramic infrared panels fit into your options — as a low-disruption complement to whatever renewable system you install.

 What is MuKEn 2014?